Thomas Francis Hickey (United States Army officer): Military career

 Hickey served in France during World War I as a platoon leader in the 341st and 7th Machine Gun Battalions.
-He participated in the St. Mihiel and Meuse-Argonne Offensives, was wounded, and received the Purple Heart.
+He participated in the St. Mihiel and Meuse-Argonne Offensives, was wounded, and received the Wound Chevron which would be upgraded to the Purple Heart in 1932.

 Hickey continued his military career after the war, remaining in Germany as a member of the Army of Occupation until February 1922.
 Later that year, he transferred to the Field Artillery.
 In 1926, he graduated from the Field Artillery Officer Course.
 In 1932, he was assigned to train and advise National Guard units in the I Corps area.
 He graduated from the Command and General Staff College in 1938 and, from 1940 to 1942, was an instructor at the Command and General Staff College.

 In 1942, Hickey was assigned as Assistant Chief of Staff of the II Corps.
 From 1942 to 1943, Hickey served as chief of staff of the XI Corps, overseeing planning and execution of its operations in the Pacific Theater of World War II.
 After briefly serving as commander of the 42nd Division Artillery during its stateside training in Oklahoma, Hickey was promoted to brigadier general and assigned as commander of the X Corps Artillery, serving in the South West Pacific Theater.
 During the Leyte Campaign, Hickey served as commander of the 31st Division Artillery.

 Following the end of the war, Hickey was assigned as chief of staff for United States Forces Austria (USFA) in 1946.
 Hickey was commander of the 82nd Airborne Division from 1950 to 1952, then commanded the XVIII Airborne Corps from 1952 to 1953.

 Hickey commanded the IX Corps from 1953 to 1954, leading the organization during the end of its occupation of the Line Missouri Main Line of Resistance and subsequent withdrawal from combat at the end of the Korean War.
 In 1954, Hickey was appointed deputy commander of United States Army Forces in the Far East and promoted to lieutenant general.

 Hickey again commanded IX Corps from 1954 to 1955, before he was named commander of Third United States Army at Fort McPherson, where he remained until his retirement in 1958.